The following NYASP Board members are part of NYASP's Executive Committee

 NYASP Chapter Representatives

 Christopher Van Houten is the Chapter B Representative, which encompasses Clinton, Essex, and Franklin counties.
-He is the conference Co-Chair for the 2018 NYASP conference in Lake Placid, NY.
+He was the conference Co-Chair for the 2018 NYASP conference in Lake Placid, NY.
 He attended SUNY Plattsburgh for both his undergraduate studies in Psychology and graduate studies in School Psychology.
 His day “job,” which he often considers a hobby that he gets paid for because he loves it so much, is with the Malone CSD in Franklin County.
 At Malone CSD he puts a quarter in the merry-go- round daily and rotates between the district’s three elementary schools working with K-5 th grade.
 The elementary level suites him well because his philosophy is deeply rooted in early intervention and prevention, and also because he is really just a big kid at heart!
 When he gets off the merry-go- round; he enjoys hiking, kayaking, and fishing in the areas beautiful mountains, lakes, and rivers.
-Christopher is also ecstatic to be hosting the NYASP Conference 2018 in beautiful Lake Placid, which he will also serve as Local Conference Co-Chair.
 He can be reached at email@example.com

 Allison Keller, M.Ed./Ed.S., is the Chapter C Representative, serving Erie, Niagara, Orleans, Wyoming, and Genesee counties.
 She is a NYS certified school psychologist employed by the Buffalo Public Schools, where she works as a monolingual psychologist in a bilingual school setting.
 Allison's professional interests include effective collection and progress monitoring of RtI/PBIS/MTSS data using available technologies, as well as ADHD and Executive Functions.
 Allison lives in Cheektowaga, NY and hopes to rescue a poodle breed in the near future, and can be reached at ChapterC@nyasp.org.